Chris Licht: CNN chairman and CEO

 After the abrupt resignation of CNN president Jeff Zucker in February 2022, Licht was named his successor on February 26, 2022.

 On his first day as chairman and CEO of CNN, Licht sent a memo to all employees saying, "Sadly too many people have lost trust in the news media.
 I think we can be a beacon in regaining that trust by being an organization that exemplifies the best characteristics in journalism: fearlessly speaking truth to power, challenging the status quo, questioning ‘group-think’ and educating viewers and readers with straightforward facts and insightful commentary, while always being respectful of differing viewpoints.
 First and foremost, we should, and we will be advocates for truth."
 One such method involves limiting CNN's use of the term "breaking news" to stories that have a significant importance.
 Licht has expressed a desire to change negative perceptions of CNN among Republicans.

 In late 2022, Licht received criticism as CNN terminated the contracts of several long-time correspondents including Brian Stelter, John Harwood, and Jeffrey Toobin.
 The Washington Post described the moves "as the latest evidence of a shift to a less politically charged tone under new leader Chris Licht."

 Licht was fired as CNN's president and CEO in June 2023 after The Atlantic revealed that employees had become unhappy with him over actions taken during his tenure.

+Post-CNN

+Since departing CNN, Licht has kept a low profile.
+He's done some consulting and taught a class at Syracuse University on the future of media.
+Licht has not ruled out a return to the media business.